filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 toc: true
 ---

-While the Lotus workers has very reasonable default settings, some storage providers might want to fine tune some advanced configurations according to their setup.
+While the Lotus workers have very reasonable default settings, some storage providers might want to fine tune some advanced configurations according to their setup.

 ## Resource allocation in Seal Workers